• Skip to primary navigation

 Instructions

 • In a saute pan over medium heat, add olive oil.
 When hot, add onion and bell pepper.
-Cook for 3-4 minutes, or until vegetables begin to brown.
+Cook for 3-4 minutes, or until vegetables begin to brown around the edges.

 • Add black beans, salsa, pasta, taco seasoning, vegetable broth, and milk to pan.
 Stir to combine.
 Bring to a boil, cover, and reduce heat to low.
-Simmer according to your pasta's package directions for al dente pasta (bow tie pasta should take 12 minutes).
+Simmer according to your pasta's package directions for al dente pasta (my bow tie pasta took 12 minutes).
 Once pasta is cooked through, most of liquid in pan should be absorbed.

 • Add sour cream and shredded cheese to pan, stirring until cheese is melted.
 Remove from heat and allow to set for 5 minutes to allow sauce to thicken before serving.